Farah Zeynep Abdullah

-Farah Zeynep Abdullah (born 17 August 1989) is a Turkish actress.
+Farah Zeynep Abdullah (born 17 August 1989) is a Turkish actress and singer.
+She garnered critical acclaim and nationwide recognition for her movies and television series.
+She is the recipient of two Siyad awards, the most prestigious film awards in Turkey.

 Early life

 Farah Zeynep Abdullah was born on 17 August 1989, in Beşiktaş, Istanbul.
-Her maternal grandfather is Turkish from Erzincan, while her grandmother is of Bosnian descent.
-Her maternal family also has Macedonian and Crimean origins.
-Her father, Osman, is of Iraqi Turkmen ancestry.
-Due to war, he immigrated to Turkey as a child, but still completed his military service in Iraq.
-Her paternal grandmother is originally from Pljevlja, Montenegro.
 Abdullah has two brothers.
 Her secondary education was spent at the Lycée Français Saint-Michel in Istanbul until her family moved to London due to her father's job.
+She completed her degree in French and Drama and Media Studies from the University of Kent in 2013.

 Career

+TV series

 In 2010, during her studies at the University of Kent, Abdullah was offered a role in the melodrama Öyle Bir Geçer Zaman ki, for which she completed 2 seasons and 79 episodes.
 The series also won her a Best Supporting Actress award at the Antalya Television Awards in 2011.